§ 8701A Legislative findings.

 The Director and all employees of the Division shall be exempt from Chapter 59 of this title.

-§ 8710A Division of Small Business, Development and Tourism — Collection and distribution of information; sale of publications.
+§ 8710A Division of Small Business — Collection and distribution of information; sale of publications.

 (a) The Division may collect and disseminate any data or other information including, but not limited to, the population, demographics and economy of the State.
 The Division shall take such steps as the Director deems appropriate to emphasize the investment, business, employment and recreational opportunities and advantages of the State, and the potential for future development within the State.